-With 2020 behind us and 2021 making its debut, I have been reflecting on all that has happened and I must say I am truly grateful.
+With a new year making its debut, I have been reflecting on all that has happened and I must say I am truly grateful.
 Grateful for my family, education and the ability to use it to benefit my community, staff, and for all of you.
 It has been a year of uncertainty, and we have met it with knowledge.
 Each one of you has continued to do your best to take care of yourself:

 - to remain active

 - to eat well (for the most part)